-With the growing popularity of Palo Santo, it becomes especially important that it is harvested sustainably.
-New York Times recently examined whether it is endangered and how to ensure you are buying an ethical product.
+With the growing popularity of Palo Santo, it becomes especially important that it is harvested sustainably and ethically.
+New York Times recently examined whether Palo Santo trees are endangered and how to ensure you are buying an ethical product.

-Palo Santo is not endangered.
-In 2019, the International Union for Conservation of Nature (IUCN) for the first time released a review of the Palo Santo (bursera graveolens) conservation status and declared it “of least concern.”
+In 2019, the International Union for Conservation of Nature (IUCN) for the first time released a review of the Palo Santo (bursera graveolens) conservation status and declared it “of least concern”.
 They also express that more demand combined with responsible cultivation and harvesting could be good for the species and its habitat.
 Land that might be razed to raise cattle would have higher economic value if farmers can plant Palo Santo and sell it for a good price.
 Buy it from small business not a huge corporate retailer.
 Look for a supplier that is completely transparent and doing its own the legwork in sourcing Palo Santo.1

 At Bursera, we only source trees that have died naturally and have been resting on the forest floor for several years.
 Our ethical harvesting process ensures that no living trees are ever cut down, period.
 Not only does this help preserve Palo Santo, it leads to the potent, effective, and premium quality that is expected of all Bursera products.